HIRO-group/npm-base/README.md

 This repo lays out the web of repositories and setup instructions required to run code and enable experiments for **PokeRRT** and **multimodal planning**.

+Update: You can use `pip install -r requirements.txt` to install all the necessary Python modules.
+Untested.

 ## Set up your dev environment
 1. [Setup](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) an SSH Key with GitHub.
 2. Make a project folder for all the repos and the dev environment: `mkdir ~/npm && cd ~/npm`